-country B stay constant (third row, third panel).
+The economic outcomes track local infection rates closely.
+When the infection wave hits country A, its labor and therefore output decline by more than 15%, while the values for country B stay constant (third row, third panel).
 Similarly for country B, when the pandemic hits there.
-In both countries during their peaks, i.e., when the domestic infection rates are much higher than the foreign ones, households increase the share of foreign consumption to reduce the exposure to domestic infection (third row, second panel).
-These shifts in consumption shares have a small impact on the terms of trade expressed by the relative prices of both goods (which, as shown in panel 4 of the second row, change by at most 2%), but they do not impact production (as illustrated by the use of labor).
+In both countries during their peaks, when the domestic infection rates are much higher than the foreign ones, households increase the share of foreign consumption to reduce the exposure to domestic infection (third row, second panel).
+These shifts in consumption shares have a small impact on the terms of trade expressed by the relative prices of both goods (which, as shown in panel 4 of the second row, change by at most 2%), but they do not impact production (as illustrated by the use of foreign labor).
 Interestingly, consumers of country B pick up some of the lost consumption of country A when the latter collapses during the peak of the crisis in A and the price of A's good falls.
 This even yields a decline of the domestic share in total consumption in country B, indicating that country B's households view the health risk from imports from country A as less important than the economic benefit from the improved exchange rate.

-5.2 Fully Coordinated Government Policies
+4.2 Fully Coordinated Government Policies

 Next, we consider the optimal policy of a coordinated planner who maximizes the sum of the welfare of both countries' households as given by (30).
 At time 0, this planner determines both countries' domestic containment policies and tariffs from week 1 to 156 until the pandemic is over.
 Figure 4 reports these internationally optimal outcomes for the respective health and economic variables.
 As in the no-policy case, the first 4 panels show that the pandemic quickly takes off in country A and slowly spreads to country B, where it begins to take off after around week 25.
 The infection in country A peaks in week 33, the same time as in the unfettered outbreak, and declines thereafter.
-But the peak is more than 20% lower and the disease lasts 10 weeks longer (see Table 2).
+But the peak is more than 20% lower and the disease lasts 10 weeks longer (see Table 3).
 Hence, the planner "flattens the curve".

 The picture is almost identical in country B. The infection peak in B is slightly higher than in country A, and the disease again lasts 10 weeks longer than under laissez-faire.
-Around 47% of the population become infected eventually in both countries, and total death rates are almost the same at 0.39% in both countries, around 13% lower than under laissez-faire.
+Around 47% of the population becomes infected eventually in both countries, and total death rates are almost the same at 0.39% in both countries, around 13% lower than under laissez-faire.